 The maturity levels of each parameter reported in the CATS L1B data products are identified in this document and may be different for the various parameters since validation efforts and uncertainties of some parameters are different compared to others.
 The data product maturity levels for the CATS data products, adapted from the CALIPSO maturity levels, are defined in Table 1.
-Since CATS has only been in operation for one year, the many parameters in the L1B products are still assigned a product maturity level of provisional.
-Those products related to the 1064 nm backscatter data will likely be designated as ValStage1 in future data versions.
+Since CATS was funded as a technology demonstration, some parameters in the L1B products are still assigned a product maturity level of provisional.
+Those products related to the 1064 nm backscatter data are designated as ValStage2.